 Once I had the authorization to live in Switzerland, what remained to be seen was whether it would be possible to live in such a wealthy country on a modest pension?

 What I discovered was that living in Switzerland is actually quite affordable.
-To begin with, social and income taxes are less than in the USA, for example, and significantly less than other EU countries.
+To begin with, social and income taxes are less than in the USA, for example, and significantly less than in other EU countries.
 Sales taxes are the lowest by a wide margin in Western Europe.

 Most people in Swiss cities live in apartments their whole lives, and rents are on the high side.
-I pay CHF 2100 for a two bedroom, bath-and-a-half apartment with a parking space in the garage.
+I pay CHF 2100 for a two-bedroom, bath-and-a-half apartment with a parking space in the garage.
 On the other hand, utilities are cheap.
 Restaurants and groceries seem shockingly expensive at first, but one adjusts by eliminating waste.
-Instead of driving to a grocery store every week and loading up the car trunk and back seat with purchases, I walk to the store a couple blocks away with my rolling cart.
+Instead of driving to a grocery store every week and loading up the car trunk and back seat with purchases, I walk to the store a couple of blocks away with my rolling cart.

 When you carry home what you buy, you buy a lot less.
 Now that I am shopping for fresh groceries two or three times a week, I never throw food out anymore.
 Food doesn’t have time to sit around in the refrigerator long enough to become boring or out-of-date.

 Even though the cost of living is high in Switzerland, I simply do not spend as much as I would if I lived in the USA.
 Not having access to so many consumer goods on such a wide scale basis does have its merits.
 There is less temptation.